Computer-Assisted Total Knee Replacement

-During the surgery, the physician trims off about one third of an inch of the ends of the thigh bone and then cements a curved metal femoral component that covers the end of the thigh bone.
+During total knee replacement surgery, the physician trims off about one third of an inch of the ends of the thigh bone and then cements a curved metal femoral component that covers the end of the thigh bone.
 About a third of an inch of the shin bone is trimmed away at the top and replaced with a flat and stemmed tibial plate that is cemented onto the top of the shin bone.
 The plate has a polyethylene cushion that allows for movement.
 Another piece replaces the patella or kneecap.

 The metal pieces are typically titanium- or cobalt chromium-based alloys.
 These replacement joints have a 95% chance of lasting 10 to 20 years or more.
 Before and during surgery, the physician uses the computer to take measurements that guide the size, design and placement of the knee joint.

 Just as important as the surgery is the process is rehabilitation, Lang said.
 As soon as possible, patients are encouraged to get up and walk.
 Physical therapy starts right away.
-Joint replacement patients are cared for by physicians, physical therapists, nurses and staff who all have special training in joint replacement care.
+Total knee replacement patients are cared for by physicians, physical therapists, nurses and staff who all have special training in joint replacement care.
 In addition to the high volume of hip and knee replacements, resurfacings, repairs and preservations, Wake Forest Baptist Medical Center also does research and trains future surgeons.